veyga/funstruct/README.md

 # funstruct

 Some of my fav lil data structures.
-Heavily inspired by Scala.

 These are not meant to be highly performant.